zchen15/SURF/README.md

 * https://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE_TYPE=BlastSearch

 ## Analyzing biological data using python
+The following is adapted from Bebi103 taught by our brillant lab alumni Dr. Justin Bois.

+After a night of drunken escapades, caltech graduate students Ravi, Claire, and Michael decided to embark on the age old of question of do jellyfish sleep.
+More details on this study can be found here:

+## Collaboration
+Please adhere to the caltech honor code when completing these exercises.
+Your responses are to be your own original work.
+No collaboration is allowed.

+## Submission

 Please provide your responses and code submissions as a git repository and email us the link.
 Submit your write ups in the README.md